Instructions for Applying for Administrative Supplements to Funded R01, P01, P50 Grants and U01 and U19 Cooperative Agreements

 - Approach.
-Are the conceptual framework, design, methods, and analyses adequately developed, well integrated, and appropriate to the aims of the surveillance data that are proposed for dissemination?
-Has the applicant made appropriate updates of the surveillance research findings based on the most current data?
+Are the conceptual framework, design, methods, and analyses adequately developed, well integrated, and appropriate to the aims of the intervention that is proposed for dissemination?
+Has the applicant made appropriate changes in the intervention design based on the current state-of-the-art?
 Does the applicant acknowledge potential problem areas and consider alternative tactics?
 Does the applicant demonstrate an understanding of dissemination principles?
 Is the dissemination approach appropriate to the problem and population?
-Are the procedures to assess the dissemination of surveillance research findings appropriate?
+Are the procedures to assess the dissemination program appropriate?
 Is the evaluation plan linked to the dissemination plan and does the evaluation incorporate the best available data to track dissemination process and impact (within the limits of temporal and budgetary constraints)?
 How appropriate are the plans to sustain effective dissemination approaches once the supplemental funding period has ended?
-Is the pilot work likely to result in a subsequent proposal?

 - Innovation.
-Does the proposed dissemination of surveillance research findings employ novel concepts, approaches, or methods?
+Does the proposed intervention/dissemination employ novel concepts, approaches, or methods?
 Are the aims original and innovative?
 Does the intervention that is proposed for dissemination challenge existing paradigms or develop new methodologies or technologies?
-Is the pilot likely to develop an innovative line of research?

 - Investigator.
 Is the investigator appropriately trained and qualified to carry out this work?
 Does the investigator team include specific dissemination expertise?
-Relevant letters of support from key partner organizations, which may plan to use the surveillance research findings, are required.
+Relevant letters of support from key partner organizations, which may plan to adopt the intervention, are required.

-To assess the potential for sustainable use of the surveillance research findings by the target population, the initial review also will examine the administrative supplement requests for demonstration of the following items: the appropriateness of proposed project budget and duration; and the adequacy of plans to include both genders, minorities and their subgroups, and children as appropriate for the goals of the dissemination plans.
+To assess the potential for sustainable adoption of the intervention and its use by the target population, the initial review also will examine the request letters for demonstration of the following items: the appropriateness of proposed project budget and duration; and the adequacy of plans to include both genders, minorities and their subgroups, and children as appropriate for the goals of the dissemination plans.
 Finally, the provisions for the protection of human subjects and the safety of the intervention environment will be examined.

-Requests for administrative supplements submitted to the Division of Cancer Control and Population Sciences, NCI, will be considered for award based upon the following considerations: (a) scientific and technical merit; (b) program relevance; (c) dissemination potential; (d) balance of cancer control surveillance topics; and (e) availability of funds.
-Special consideration will be given to requests that involve plans plan to disseminate surveillance research information concerning low income and ethnically diverse populations.
+Request letters for administrative supplements submitted to the Division of Cancer Control and Population Sciences, NCI, will be considered for award based upon the following considerations (a) scientific and technical merit; (b) program relevance; (c) dissemination potential; (d) balance of cancer control topics; and (e) availability of funds.
+Special consideration will be given to requests that involve plans plan to disseminate interventions tested in low income and ethnically diverse populations.

 ALL REQUIRED FEDERAL CITATIONS for PHS grants apply to this administrative supplement including the following: